-This is a checklist for persons who are newly relaxed and for persons who have been relaxing for years.
+This checklist by Black Hair 101 for persons who are newly relaxed and for persons who have been relaxing for years.
 Some people who have been relaxing their hair for years experience hair shedding every time after they relax.
 Other persons, experience outright damage and breakage.
 There are a few things that you can do before you chemically process your hair that can mitigate damage to your precious strands.

 1. Do A Hair Porosity Test